1998 French Grand Prix

 The 1998 French Grand Prix was a Formula One motor race held at Magny-Cours on 28 June 1998.
 It was the eighth race of the 1998 FIA Formula One World Championship.

 The 71-lap race was won by German driver Michael Schumacher, driving a Ferrari.
 It was Schumacher's third victory of the season.
 Northern Irish teammate Eddie Irvine finished second, with Finn Mika Häkkinen third in a McLaren-Mercedes, having started from pole position.
+The result marked Ferrari's first one-two finish since the 1990 Mexican Grand Prix.

 Report

 Background

 The race was originally dropped due to a dispute over television broadcasting rights in France.
 Though TF1 had the rights, rival channel France 3 obtained a judgement from a French court to allow all channels to operate on the grounds of the circuit.

 Jos Verstappen replaced Jan Magnussen at the Stewart team for the remainder of the season.

 Qualifying

 Mika Häkkinen of McLaren-Mercedes took pole position, beating Michael Schumacher by 0.2 seconds.
 David Coulthard qualified third, and Eddie Irvine took fourth place.
 Throughout the qualifying session, Schumacher and Häkkinen exchanged first place, until Häkkinen finally took the pole.